scrapinghub/web-poet/docs/advanced/additional-requests.rst

 Handling exceptions using :meth:`~.HttpClient.batch_execute` remains largely the same.
 However, the main difference is that you might be wasting perfectly good responses just because a single request from the batch ruined it.
+Notice that we're using the base exception class of :class:`web_poet.exceptions.http.HttpError` to account for any type of errors, both during the HTTP Request execution and when receiving the response.

 An alternative approach would be salvaging good responses altogether.
 For example, you've sent out 10 :class:`~.HttpRequest` and only 1 of them had an exception during processing.
 You can still get the data from 9 of the :class:`~.HttpResponse` by passing the parameter ``return_exceptions=True`` to :meth:`~.HttpClient.batch_execute`.

-This means that any exceptions raised during request execution are returned alongside any of the successful responses.
-The return type of :meth:`~.HttpClient.batch_execute` could be a mixture of :class:`~.HttpResponse` and :class:`web_poet.exceptions.http.HttpRequestError`.
+This means that any exceptions raised during the HTTP execution are returned alongside any of the successful responses.
+The return type of :meth:`~.HttpClient.batch_execute` could be a mixture of :class:`~.HttpResponse` and :class:`web_poet.exceptions.http.HttpError` (*and its exception subclasses*).

 Here's an example: